BonnieMcLean/IcoTools/README.md

 - mp3 or wav
 - mp4

-We are planning to add support for images soon.
+- images, including jpg,jpeg,png,svg,gif

 If you would like support for more types of stimuli, please request it in the 'Issues' section.

 ## How do the guessing and rating functions work?